drivet/website/content/blog/miscellanea/learning-music.md

 perceived, in some sense, to be the same note, in what has been referred to as "the basic miracle of music".

+I even understood, in my limited way, that you could sound out the Do-Re-Mi musical pattern on a piano by hitting a certain contiguous sequence of white keys.
+I knew that the sounds and the keys were associated with letters (the Do sound was a C, I knew, and the Re sound was a D).

 But I didn't really give the topic much thought beyond that.
-I was under the vague impression that you could basically play any tune you wanted with only these 7 notes (repeated indefinitely).
+The term "major scale" had not yet entered my brain.
+I was under the vague impression that you could basically play any tune you wanted with only these 7 notes, repeated indefinitely as octaves do.

-Then I read the Wikipedia article on the [Major scale][7].
-From the
-article:

-> Like many musical scales, it is made up of seven notes: the eighth
-> duplicates the first at double its frequency so that it is called a higher
-> octave of the same note (from Latin "octavus", the eighth).
->
-> The simplest major scale to write is C major, the only major scale not
-> requiring sharps or flats

-A couple of questions stand out for me in that quote:

-* There's more to music than Do-Re-Mi?
-* What the heck are sharps and flats?
+I mean, I had a vague notion that there existed these mysterious notes called "sharps" and "flats", and I had a vague sense that they were somehow related to the black keys on a piano, but I had no idea what role they played in a Do-Re-Mi world, so I basically just ignored them.

+It's weird, I know.
+I mean, what did I think the black keys were used for?
+Jazz?

 ## The Colour Wheel

-"But Desmond!", I can hear everyone saying in chorus.
-"What did you think the black keys on a piano were used for?"

-And with only a hint of flippancy and exaggeration, my response is:

-"I dunno, jazz?"

-The plain fact is that I really didn't give the black keys on a piano much thought at all.
-I didn't understand what role they played in a Do-Re-Mi world so I kind of just ignored them.

-When you start reading about musical scales, you very soon come across something called the chromatic scale.
+When you start reading about musical scales, you very quickly come across two notions: a major scale and a chromatic scale.

+you very soon come across
+something called the chromatic scale.
 It's often depicted as a circle like
 this: